Canterbury Public School

 Aboriginal education

-Our school aims to improve the educational outcomes of Aboriginal and Torres Strait Islander students, as well as build everyone's knowledge about the histories and cultures of the First Peoples of Australia.
+The school is on Wangal and Bediagal Country.
+We aim to improve the educational outcomes of Aboriginal and Torres Strait Islander students, as well as build everyone's knowledge about the histories and cultures of the First Nations people.

 Homework

-Canterbury Public School has Homework Guidelines which outline community and school expectations from Kindergarten to Year 6.
+Canterbury Public School has guidelines around homework which outline community and school expectations from Kindergarten to Year 6.

 Internet use